Ever wondered why horseshoes are used? Curious why some horses go barefoot? We explain horseshoes from the ground up.

 Q: Do mules need shoes?

-Mules tend to have stronger and more durable hooves than horses, so often they do not need shoes.
+Mules tend to have stronger and more durable hooves than horses, so they often do not need shoes.
 Unless your mule is doing lots of work on rocky terrain or pavement, it will probably not need shoes.

 Q: How are horseshoes made?

 Most horseshoes are made from metal.
-To create a horseshoe, a bar of metal is cut and heated, then formed to a shape of a horseshoe.
+To create a horseshoe, a bar of metal is cut and heated, then formed into a shape of a horseshoe.
 Then nail holes are added to the shoe.

 Q: What does it cost to shoe a horse?

-Depending on the type of shoes and pads your horse gets, it typically costs between 0-0 per farrier visit.
+Depending on the type of shoes and pads your horse gets, it typically costs between $90 – $150 per farrier visit.

 Q: Are horseshoes cruel?